 Involvement in the IATI

 Our efforts to advise on technical architecture included advising on the technology elements in emerging resource tracking agreements reached as part of the IATI, championed by the UK and signed by 14 donors in Accra in September 2008.
-Specifically, we worked to provide technical guidance to ensure that ideas emerging from the policy discussions were reasonable, appropriate, and grounded in the realities of what is possible with technology.
-This included numerous stakeholder working groups to represent the needs of partner countries, balancing donor abilities to report, as well as an envisioned future of how data could be utilized more effectively, available in a timely manner, and in much more depth than previously possible.
+Specifically, 2Paths worked to provide technical guidance to ensure that ideas emerging from the policy discussions were reasonable, appropriate, and grounded in the realities of what is possible with technology.
+This included numerous stakeholder working groups to represent the needs of partner countries, balancing donor abilities to report, as well as an envisioning the future of how data could be utilized more effectively, available in a timely manner, and in much more depth.